Skip to main content

 Prerequisites

-4. Click Deploy the GX Agent and deploy the GX Agent.
+9. Deploy the GX Agent.

 Deploy the GX Agent

 The GX Agent allows you to securely access your data without connecting to it or interacting with it directly.
-To learn more about the GX Agent and deployment patterns, see About GX Cloud.

 You can deploy the GX Agent container in any deployment environment where you can run Docker container images.